-Ensure each member of staff has access to, and understands, the settings Safeguarding and Child Protection policy procedures, especially new and part-time staff.
+Ensure each member of staff has access to, and understands, Burstow Primary Schools Safeguarding and Child Protection policy procedures, especially new and part-time staff.

-Ensure that in collaboration with the setting leadership and Governors, the Safeguarding and Child Protection Policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly.
+Ensure that in collaboration with Burstow Primary School leadership and Governors, the Safeguarding and Child Protection Policy is reviewed annually, and the procedures and implementation are updated and reviewed regularly.

-Ensure that the Safeguarding and Child Protection Policy is available publicly and that parents/carers know that referrals about suspected abuse or neglect may be made and the role of the setting in this.
+Ensure that the Safeguarding and Child Protection Policy is available publicly and that parents/carers know that referrals about suspected abuse, neglect or exploitation may be made and the role of Burstow Primary School in this.